iHsbutt/iHs-helper/README.md

 if you want to use it, CREDIT ME, because i spent a lot of time setting this up.

 DEPENDENCIES:
+node.js (node.js is also a dependency of discord.js)
-node.js discord.js (not preinstalled, type npm install discord.js before using the bot)
+discord.js (not preinstalled, type npm install discord.js before using the bot)

 HOW TO CUSTOMISE THE BOT
 there are many .json files in bot/configs.